Beer makes a good servant but a very bad master; a short story.

 “Look, I know I’ve been drinking too much and, just to prove to myself, and she who must be obeyed, that my beer still only has servant status in my life, I quit every year for Lent.”

-“By George, every year we have a pancake evening on Ash Wednesday, and I always choose the mushroom filling.”
+“By George, every year we have a pancake evening on Shrove Tuesday, and I always choose the mushroom filling.”

 “That’s the beginning of Lent.”

-Checking his file against the dates on Google over the last few years, sure enough, three to four days after Ash Wednesday, Mr L was man-down.
+Checking his file against the dates on Google over the last few years, sure enough, three to four days after Shrove Tuesday, Mr L was man-down.

-“But why after I quit the beer?
+“But why after I quit the booze?
 Next year, instead of taking the damned pills, I’ll just start the beer again!”

 Beer makes a good servant but a very bad master.

 We laughed together, easily.
 “I think I have it.
-It’s probably partly the mushrooms, but the major factor is that every year, at the beginning of Lent you drink two quarts less liquid every night.
-That’s what washes away those uric acid crystals that are being imbedded in your joints.
+It is probably partly the mushrooms, but the major factor is that every year, at the beginning of Lent you drink two quarts less liquid every night.
+That’s what washes away those uric-acid crystals that are being embedded in your joints.

-“I’m just not going to give up beer for Lent any more.
-It hurts too much!
-Perhaps chocolates.
-And mushrooms,’ he added, jokingly.
+"I’m just not going to give up beer for Lent any more.
+It hurts too much; perhaps chocolates next year; and mushrooms," he added, jokingly.

 I smiled.
-“Seriously, it’s good that you can give up your beer cold-turkey like that.
-But still it’s far too much alcohol, too much hops.
-So, between every glass of beer, have a glass of water, and try and stick to one quart.
+“Seriously, it’s good that you can give up your booze cold-turkey like that.
+But still it is far too much alcohol.
+So, between every glass of beer, have a shot of water, and try and stick to one quart.